Remove favicon from URL bar

 An added bonus would be reclaiming some of the cramped space in that top bar.

-Updated by Soren Stoutner about 2 years ago
+Updated by Soren Stoutner almost 3 years ago

 - Assignee set to Soren Stoutner